dougeby/IntuneDocs/intune/company-portal-app.md

 > [!Tip]
 > When you customize the Company Portal, the configurations apply to both the Company Portal website and Company Portal apps.
 Note that users must have an Intune license assigned to access the Company Portal website.

-Customizing the Company Portal helps provide a familiar and helpful experience for your end users.
-To do it, from the **Client apps** workload, choose  **Setup** > **Branding and customization**, then configure the required settings.
+By customizing the Company Portal, you will help provide a familiar and helpful experience for your end users.
+To do this, in the Intune portal, select **Client apps** > **Branding and customization**, then configure the required settings.

 > [!Note]
 > If you are using Azure Government, app logs are offered to the end user to decide how they will share when they initiate the process to get help with an issue.
 However, if you are not using Azure Government, the Company Portal for Windows 10 will send app logs directly to Microsoft when the user initiates the process to get help with an issue.
 Sending the app logs to Microsoft will make it easier to troubleshoot and resolve issues.